Davaliitos/Udacity-Capstone-Project/README.md

 This project is a simple application using AWS Lambda and Serverless framework

-You can test it on https://master.d1zend7ixov8dm.amplifyapp.com
+//Auth0 redirection errors.
+Please test in on local You can test it on https://master.d1zend7ixov8dm.amplifyapp.com

 # Functionality of the application